ArchipelagoMW/Archipelago/worlds/kh1/docs/en_Kingdom Hearts.md

 Please reach out to Gicu#7034 on Discord.

-## How do I progress a certain world?
+## How do I progress a in certain world?

 ###The evidence boxes aren't spawning in Wonderland.